 For a complete timetable and more information, you can visit the official Portuguese site carris.pt.

-Last but not least, if you are in Lisbon and have some extra time, I would strongly recommend visiting Porto.
+- Last but not least, if you are in Lisbon and have some extra time, I would strongly recommend visiting Porto.
 It is only 3 hours away by train or car, and it is an incredible city.
-Once in Porto, do not miss the beautiful Douro Valley, land of wine, sun and great landscapes.
+Once in Porto, do not miss the beautiful Douro Valley, the land of wine, sun and great landscapes.